google/deepvariant/docs/deepvariant-tpu-training-case-study.md

 ) >"${LOG_DIR}/training_set.with_label.make_examples.log" 2>&1
 ```

-This took 107m8.521s.
-We will want to shuffle this on Dataflow later, so I will
+This took ~80min.
+We will want to shuffle this on Dataflow later, so we copy the
-copy it to GCS bucket first:
+data to GCS bucket first:

 ```
 gsutil -m cp ${OUTPUT_DIR}/training_set.with_label.tfrecord-?????-of-00064.gz \